pverhaert/DJI_RCN1_for_drone_simulators/README.md

 ## Change log

+### **1.0.3** (2023-12-23)
+- Added sensitivity setting for Camera Control Dial

 ### **1.0.2** (2023-10-06)
 - Simpler and more stable and faster
 - possibility to monitor measure times greater than 20 ms
 - measure of serial speed
-- statistic of transmited data and distribution of time between measure packets
+- statistic of transmitted data and distribution of time between measure packets

 ### **1.0.11** (2023-08-31)
 - More stable and with position status report.